raphaelsulzer/mesh-tools/README.md

 ### normal

-Estimate normals for a mesh.
+Estimate (oriented) normals for a point cloud.

 ### sample